YottaDB/YDBDoc/ProgGuide/functions.rst

    YDB>write $char(65)
    A

-In the above example, the integer value 20027 is the Unicode character "主" in the CJK Ideograph block of Unicode.
+In the above example, the integer value 20027 is the Unicode® character "主" in the CJK Ideograph block of Unicode.
 Note that the output of the $CHAR() function for values of integer expression(s) from 0 through 127 does not vary with choice of the character encoding scheme.
 This is because 7-bit ASCII is a proper subset of UTF-8 character encoding scheme.
 The representation of characters returned by the $CHAR() function for values 128 through 255 differ for each character encoding scheme.

 ----------------
 $DATA()